Ian-Cornelius/Managed-HTTP-Proxy/README.md

 ```

 ## Using it with Webpack
 With webpack, you can intercept the webpack-dev-server middleware and implement your own for extended functionality.
-This can be useful for access REST APIs developed and maintained outside your development environment.
+This can be useful for accessing REST APIs developed and maintained outside your development environment.

 You can checkout the [webpack-dev-server documentation](https://webpack.js.org/configuration/dev-server/) for how to do this, but here's a snippet.